dh4/mupen64plus-qt/README.md

 This can be configured with the "Resolution" combo box underneath the graphics tab.
 The list is generated based on common resolutions smaller than your current desktop resolution.
 If you require a resolution not in the list, just set the "default" option which will not send the --resolution parameter to Mupen64Plus (Mupen64Plus will read from whatever setting is within it's configuration file in this case).

+### --configdir

+This is configured under the paths tab.
+This is entirely optional, but allows you to specific a different directory to load the mupen64plus.cfg file from (useful if you want to say, load different input settings at different times).

 ### --datadir

 This is set underneath the paths tab.
 Mupen64Plus-Qt will also make use of the data directory setting to load the GoodName text and other information from the mupen64plus.ini file, so make sure this directory contains that file.
 It's usually /usr/share/mupen64plus on Linux or the same directory as the executable on Windows.